-The EET QA process was developed and implemented statewide in April 2019.
-Under the current QA Plan, a full-time statewide QAS oversees the program and provides direct consultation to the program's Education and Employment Specialists.
+The EET QA process was developed and implemented statewide on April 2019.
+Under the current QA Plan, a full-time statewide QAS oversees the program and provides direct consultation to the program's education and employment specialists.
 Additionally, the QAS provides consultation to courts interested in offering this program, to help support implementation efforts.

-The following occurred in SFY 2021:
+The following occurred in SFY 2022:

-- Four new counties implemented EET in Washington State. - In June 2021, program-specific, 10-hour long MI training was provided to all program staff by Casey Jackson with the Institute for Individual and Organizational Change (IFIOC). - In response to the COVID-19 pandemic, virtual EET program standards were created and implemented in May 2020.
-During SFY 2021, 15 courts were able to provide virtual programming to youth in their respective jurisdictions.
-The state QAS consulted regularly with program staff to help support virtual programming efforts across the state. - Despite experiencing a very challenging year, EET program facilitators remained dedicated to serving the youth in their communities by being flexible, innovative, and open to providing virtual programming.
-In SFY 2021, 90 youth successfully completed EET.
+- To improve program data collection, in October 2021, a new Access database was operationalized and each jurisdiction with an active program received an individual database.
+How we collect data will not only assist researchers in determining the future outcomes of EET, but it will also assist in the QA and quality improvement of the program. - In June 2022, in collaboration with JR's EET program, a joint EET training was conducted with all county programs and JR's EET staff.
+The training directly related to job readiness, financial literacy, education reengagement, and networking opportunities for both JR and local county EET programs. - In response to the COVID-19 pandemic, virtual EET program standards were created and implemented in May 2020.
+During SFY 2022, the majority of the programs provided a "hybrid" of virtual and inperson programing.
+The state QAS consulted regularly with program staff to help support virtual programing efforts across the state. - Despite experiencing a very challenging year, EET program facilitators remained dedicated to serving the youth in their communities by being flexible, innovative, and open to providing virtual programing.
+During the last two years of the pandemic, 221 (51%) youth successfully completed EET. - An EET Program Evaluation Tool has been developed and will be operationalized in SFY 2023.